MissaouiChedy/MissaouiChedy.github.io/_posts/2017-04-24-model-view-view-model.md

 This solid understanding is then leveraged to build a software representation that implements the core features of the application and that is independent of *real world concerns*.

-This software representation is the *domain layer* and the understanding is the *domain model*. *Real wold concerns* include problems such as data access, user experience or monitoring.
+This software representation is the *domain layer* and the understanding is the *domain model*. *Real world concerns* include problems such as data access, user experience or monitoring.

 The *domain layer* is focused on implementing core logic that captures the essence of the problem domain.
 For example, in a hypothetical fast food management application the *domain layer* would contain classes such as a `Menu`, `FoodItem` and `DrinkItem`.
 If we have some discount rules, we can factor the discount calculation in the `Menu` class.